Career Services Office

 Award-Winning Advocacy Training

 All students receive advocacy training by participating in the Herzog Moot Court Competition as part of the Lawyering Skills program.
-John Marshall’s Center for Advocacy and Dispute Resolution is also the home of the law school’s Advocacy Competition Program which is ranked 13th in the nation by U.S. News & World Report.
+John Marshall’s Center for Advocacy & Dispute Resolution is also the home of the law school’s nationally recognized Advocacy Competition Program.
 The program allows students to compete on a national level in numerous advocacy competitions.
 Team members are prepared for competition through rigorous practice sessions conducted by the Center’s faculty, adjunct faculty and alumni.

-In addition to its successful advocacy competition program, the Center for Advocacy and Dispute Resolution is home to John Marshall’s externship and clinical programs.
 John Marshall continues its tradition of producing practice-ready attorneys through the strength and diversity of our clinical and externship programs.
 Through such programs, our students experience first-hand the challenges and rewards of practicing law.
-Each year, students have the opportunity to work with the State’s Attorney’s Office, State’s Defender office, judges, federal agencies, and public interest organizations.

-In addition to John Marshall’s on-site legal clinics, the school offers legal externship program opportunities, including a Judicial Externship Program, Local Government Clinic, Clinical Legal Education in Intellectual Property, Defender’s Clinic, Department of Labor Externship Program, Internal Revenue Service Externship Program, and Real Estate Legal Practicum, and the Refugee and Asylum Law Externship Practicum.
+In addition to John Marshall’s on-site legal clinics, the school offers more than 100 legal externship opportunities, including the Judicial Externship Program, Local Government Clinic, Clinical Legal Education in Intellectual Property, Defender’s Clinic, Department of Labor Externship Program, IRS Externship Program, Real Estate Legal Practicum, and the Refugee and Asylum Law Externship Practicum.